Early National Letter of Intent signing period started November 12.

 Follow Coach Stewart at @IlliniXC

-Jake Stewart finished his first year as the head men's cross country coach/assistant track coach and saw a very successful year, including five new school records and 12 additions to the All-Time Top 10 lists.
+Stewart finished his first year as the head men's cross country coach/assistant track coach and saw a very successful year, including five new school records and 12 additions to the All-Time Top 10 lists.
 Stewart guided the Illini to a fourth place finish at the Big Ten Championships, which was the best performance in 16 years.
 For the second consecutive year, the squad sent two runners to the NCAA Championships as senior's Hunter Mickow and Jannis Topfer ran in the national meet for the first time in their career.
+During the track season, the distance medley relay placed seventh at the NCAA Indoor Championships to earned All-America honors, while Hunter Mickow earned second-team All-America honors in the 10,000m at the outdoor championships.
 Stewart coached two All-Americans, two All-Midwest Regional athletes, three All-Big Ten athletes, and 10 NCAA qualifiers.

 During his time at Purdue, he had success on the cross country course and on the track.
 In the fall, he led the men's cross country team to its best finish since the 2008 season.
 Stewart also had two athletes qualify for the NCAA Division I East Preliminary Round of Championship (800, 5,000m) while also coaching an athlete who's performance placed them into the top five all-time in the school record books.
 In addition, Stewart had a USATF Junior All-American and recruited the first Foot Locker All-American recruit in school history.